MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DeviceConfigurationPolicy.md

 ## SYNOPSIS
 This cmdlet is functional only in Security & Compliance PowerShell.
 For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).

-Use the Get-DeviceConfigurationPolicy cmdlet to view mobile device configuration policies in Basic Mobility and Security in Microsoft 365.
+Use the Get-DeviceConfigurationPolicy cmdlet to view device configuration policies in Basic Mobility and Security.
+These policies were created by using the New-DeviceConfigurationPolicy cmdlet or on the **Basic Mobility and Security** page with option **If a device doesn't meet the requirements above, then...** \> **Allow access (device enrollment is required)** selected.

+> [!TIP]
+> The Get-DevicePolicy cmdlet returns results for device conditional access policies and device configuration policies.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).